This space tourism business has a reported $80 million in deposits from over 600 wealthy customers, but what else?

 How does Virgin Galactic plan to make money?

-Virgin Galactic had no revenue and reported a net loss of $63 million in Q2 of 2020, which has remained stable quarter-over-quarter.
-However, this is likely to change dramatically as commercial service begins in 2021.
+Virgin Galactic had no revenue in either of the past two quarters and reported a net loss of $55.9 million in Q1 of 2021, down slightly from the $59.5 million loss in Q4 2020.
+However, this is likely to change dramatically when commercial services begin in the next year.
 Tickets are in the price range of $200,000 – $250,0000, and select flights may be priced even higher which will bring in millions in revenue.

-Virgin Galactic plans to have two spaceships completed by the end of the year and a third in testing by 2021.
-It hopes to have five spaceships and operate 270 flights a year in the fourth year of commercial operations, which is projected to take in $590 million in revenue, while gross profit will stabilize at approximately 70%.
+Virgin Galactic plans to have three flight-ready spaceships by the end of 2021, with three more test flights to go before commercial rips can begin.
+It hopes to have five spaceships and operate 270 flights a year by its fourth year of commercial operations, which is projected to take in $590 million in revenue, while gross profit will stabilize at approximately 70%.
 There is further upside opportunity if Virgin Galactic manages to reduce ticket prices as this would create increased demand.

-According to Morgan Stanley hypersonic travel is set to be valued at $800 billion in 2040.
+According to Morgan Stanley, hypersonic travel is set to be valued at $800 billion by 2040.
 Although this is a long way off, it appears to be the future of travel, and if Virgin Galactic can capture a portion of this market, it will generate significant revenue.

 It remains unclear the projected revenue from Virgin Galactic’s other ventures, but if the current plans are executed there is significant upside for the company.
-The current cash position is strong, with $360 million in cash and cash equivalents on the balance sheet and $136 million in debt.
+The current cash position is strong, with $617 million in cash and cash equivalents on the balance sheet as of March 31.

 What’s next for Virgin Galactic?

-The recent departure of George Whitesides from CEO to Chief Space Office and his role being filled by former Disney executive Michael Colglazier is significant.
-This marks a transitionary period for the company after over ten years of the development phase and into a commercial-stage.
+Last year’s departure of George Whitesides from CEO to Chief Space Office and his role being filled by former Disney executive Michael Colglazier was significant.
+This marks a transitionary period for the company after over ten years of the development phase and into a commercial stage.
 Colglazier’s expertise in delivering a luxury experience safely will be of added value to the team at Virgin Galactic.
 Whitesides will continue to focus on the development aspect of Virgin Galactic’s business.

 Virgin Galactic ambitions don’t stop at just bringing tourists to space but disrupting the traditional aviation industry as well.
 Continued concept design and development on the Mach 3 aircraft is its first step in point-to-point travel.
 It appears that it will be years down the line before this will be in commercial use as it is in the early stages.